hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 # Conceptual Art
-Since conceptual artists like Marcel Duchamp, Sol LeWitt, and John Baldessari, contemporary art [emphasize the artist's driving idea](/2020/06/08/wica.html) over the execution.
+As a product of conceptal artists—such as Marcel Duchamp, Sol LeWitt, and John Baldessari—contemporary art [emphasize the artist's driving idea](/2020/06/08/wica.html) over the execution.

 **How It's Useful**: Providing instructions to software is much like Sol LeWitt or John Baldessari providing instructions to a painter.
 Ideas about technical skill and craft being essential to art [are old-fashioned](/2022/09/27/art-eras.html).